AU$7,167 Per person twin share

 Day 14, Carcassonne sightseeing and ‘My Time’

 Dating back to Roman times, the existing 13th century fortress city of Carcassonne is an extraordinary timepiece.
-This morning we are joined by a local guide as we explore the ramparts and old town of Carcassonne.
+This morning, you are joined by a local guide as we explore the ramparts and old town of Carcassonne.
 The medieval castle, with its gigantic double walled fortifications and 53 watchtowers, is the 2nd most visited site in France outside of Paris.
 We have also included entrance into the château of the Counts of Carcassonne.
 The rest of the day is completely free to wander amongst the cafés, shops and boutiques within this exceptional town.
 (B)

 Day 15, Minerve, Le Somail and Canal du Midi

-A leisurely start as we crisscross the Canal du Midi and then head into the Languedoc hills, to the dramatic gorge and perched, stone village of Minerve.
+A leisurely start as you crisscross the Canal du Midi and then head into the Languedoc hills, to the dramatic gorge and perched, stone village of Minerve.
 In 1210, during the Cathar Crusade, Simon de Montfort destroyed this village stronghold and burned alive 140 ‘heretics’.
 Today, Minerve boasts a small, sleepy, 12th century church surrounded by cobbled streets and narrow alleys, craft shops and restaurants.
 Perched by the ravine, the town is delightful and the scenery dramatic.
 Make sure you walk down to the Cassiere River and through the cavernous tunnel which drills right under and through the hillside.

-Later, we descend through the vineyards of the Minervois region to stop and explore the picturesque hamlet of Le Somail, sitting astride the Canal du Midi.
+Later, descend through the vineyards of the Minervois region to stop and explore the picturesque hamlet of Le Somail, sitting astride the Canal du Midi.
 Take time to relax in a canal side café and enjoy an aperitif, and cross the humped back bridge to the massive antique library on the far tow path.
 Delightful!
 Dinner tonight will be in a local restaurant.
 (B, D)

 Day 16, Figueres and Barcelona

-Heading into Spain we reach the Girona province where we will enjoy a morning stop in Figueres.
+Heading into Spain, you reach the Girona province where we will enjoy a morning stop in Figueres.
 Time to stroll amongst the shops of the tree lined La Rambla, the city’s shaded central avenue, and stop in one of the café filled squares.
 Make sure you visit the Placa Gala, with its Dali statutes and the Salvador Dali museum housed in the old municipal theatre.
 In the afternoon we reach the vibrant, cosmopolitan city of Barcelona.

 Day 17, Barcelona